 That results in far fewer operations loaded onto the CPU.
 We then add vectorization and multi-threading, extracting the maximal theoretically possible speed-up from a modern CPU - something other libraries fail to achieve.

 Our tests show that AADC calculates both the original function and derivatives faster than the original code calculates the function alone, often by a factor of 6-100.
-The is achieved with minimal changes to the original code since Matlogica’s compiler does virtually all the work.
+This is achieved with minimal changes to the original code since Matlogica’s compiler does virtually all the work.